hafriedlander/phockito/README.md

 atLeastOnce, etc).

 For now we just take either an integer, or an integer followed by '+'.
 It's not extensible.

+#### Callback instead of answers

+In Mockito, you can return dynamic results from a stubbed method by calling thenAnswer with an instance of an object that has a specific method.
+In Phockito you call thenCallback with a `callback` argument, which gets called with the arguments the stubbed method was called with.

 #### Default arguments